iancze/TWA-3-orbit/README.md

 There are three top-level directories for the close, wide, and joint analysis paths.
 These are outside of the package itself, and are the scripts we run to launch the analysis for each sub-model.
 The scripts are launched from within those directories.
 Each orbital scenario typically has a `model.py`, `sample.py` and `plot.py` code in it.

-## Data assets directory

-We need to find a way to keep the location of the assets paired easily with the main scripts.
-How can they load the same datafiles, regardless of which directory we are invoking things from?

 ## Orbital fits